Weather-Station-Software/live-weather-station/readme.txt

 You can report bugs and suggest ideas via the [support section](https://wordpress.org/support/plugin/live-weather-station) of this plugin page.

 == Changelog ==

+= 3.0.3 / November 18th, 2016 =

+* Improvement: min/max values and alarms are now displayed with consistent accuracy.
+* Improvement: better detection and process for migration from previous 2.x versions.
+* Bug fix: the gauge boundaries for some wind measurements are wrong.

 = 3.0.2 / November 17th, 2016 =